ypollet/Sphaeroptica-1/README.md

 ```

 ## 4. Virtual camera

+Tutorial video for this section : [Sphaeroptica Tutorial #2 : Use the virtual camera](https://youtu.be/WJiIOhUvwcQ)

 When you open any project, the first window you will see is the virtual camera

 ![Screen of the application](./images/page_full.png)